logo

 Adams State University

 Adams State University offers three CACREP-accredited online counseling degree options for new or experienced counselors.
 The Master of Arts (MA) in Clinical Mental Health Counseling and the MA in School Counseling are both comprised of 60 credits and can be completed either online or at the Alamosa campus.
-Although the content is the same, the online and on-campus programs have a different timeline and structure.
+Although the content is the same, the online and on-campus programs have different timelines and structures.
 New students in the online program can begin in the fall, spring, or summer term, while on-campus students must begin in the fall.
 Students in the online degree program are required to attend two one-week residencies in June at the Alamosa campus to meet with faculty and other students.
-Graduates of the MA in Clinical Mental Health Counseling will meet state coursework requirements for the Licensed Professional Counselor (LPC) license, while graduates from the MA in School Counseling meet the requirements to become a school counselor.
-For students who already have a graduate counseling degree, Adams State University also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision.
+Graduates of the MA in Clinical Mental Health Counseling meet state coursework requirements for the Licensed Professional Counselor (LPC) license, while graduates from the MA in School Counseling meet the requirements to become a school counselor.
+For students who already have a graduate counseling degree, Adams State also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision.
 The degree is completed primarily online with four one-week residencies in Alamosa.

 Colorado Christian University